mrizwan83/nasa-quotes-api/README.md

 The project requires the following environment variables to be set in the `.env` file:

-- `DATABASE_URL`: The connection string for the MongoDB database.
+- `MONGODB_URI`: The connection string for the MongoDB database.
-- `PORT`: The port number on which the server will listen.
 - `QUOTE_API_KEY`: Your API KEY from THEYSAIDSO API.
 - `NASA_API_KEY`: Your API KEY from NASA API.